History of Georgia (U.S. state)

 On January 19, 1861, Georgia seceded from the Union and on February 8, 1861, joined other Southern states, all slave societies, to form the Confederate States of America.
 Georgia contributed nearly one hundred twenty thousand soldiers to the Confederacy, with about five thousand Georgians (both black and white) joining the Union Army.
 The first major battle in the state was the Battle of Chickamauga, a Confederate victory, and the last major Confederate victory in the west.
 In 1864, Union General William Tecumseh Sherman's armies invaded Georgia as part of the Atlanta campaign.
-The burning of Atlanta (which was a commercially vital railroad hub but not yet the state capital) was followed by Sherman's March to the Sea, which laid waste to a wide swath of the state from Atlanta to Savannah in late 1864.
+The burning of Atlanta (which was a commercially vital railroad hub but not yet the state capital— which was, at the time, Milledgeville) was followed by Sherman's March to the Sea, which laid waste to a wide swath of the state from Atlanta to Savannah in late 1864.
 These events became iconic in the state's memory and dealt a devastating economic blow to the entire Confederacy.

 After the war, Georgians endured a period of economic hardship.
 Reconstruction was a period of military occupation.
 With enfranchisement of freedmen, who allied with the Republican Party, a biracial legislature was elected.
 It established public education and welfare institutions for the first time in the state, and initiated economic programs.
 Reconstruction ended in 1875 after white Democrats regained political control of the state, through violence and intimidation at elections.
 They passed new laws and constitutional amendments that disenfranchised blacks and many poor whites near the turn of the century.
 In the Jim Crow era from the late 19th century to 1964, blacks were suppressed as second-class citizens, nearly excluded from politics.
 Thousands of blacks migrated North to escape these conditions and associated violence.
 The state was predominately rural, with an agricultural economy based on cotton into the 20th century.
 All residents of the state suffered in the Great Depression of the 1930s.